|

 victim to yet another dinosaur (--

-are they just circling around waiting for
+are they just circling around and waiting for

-him to put her down, or what? --)
+him to put her down or what? --)

-when a pterodactyl
+when a Pterodactyl

 swoops in, snags her, then flaps away.
 But